Streaming and incremental ingestion

 You can use streaming tables to configure incremental batch ingestion from cloud object storage, Apache Kafka, Amazon Kinesis, Google Pub/Sub, or Apache Pulsar.

-You can use materialized views to configure incremental batch processing from sources that are fully replayable for a specified set of operations.
+You can use materialized views to configure incremental batch processing from Delta sources.
 See Incremental refresh for materialized views.

 COPY INTO provides familiar SQL syntax for incremental batch processing for data files in cloud object storage.
 COPY INTO behavior is similar to patterns supported by streaming tables for cloud object storage, but not all default settings are equivalent for all supported file formats.